-Technology has a critical effect on business operations, scalable and reliable infrastructure is key to technology being successful on business operations.
-Technology affects the City's ability to communicate internal and externally, with a constant investment in our technology we can provide a more reliable delivery of service and the ability for growth of our services and offering to the public and internal.
-Business are subject to security threats, technology can be used in safeguarding corporate information and assets from unauthorized disclosure, use, modification, or loss due to internal or external threats.
+Technology has a critical effect on business operations and scalable and reliable infrastructure, such as an enterprise wireless system, is key to technology being successful within business operations.
+Technology affects the City's ability to communicate internally and externally and with investment, Administration can provide a more reliable delivery of service.
+This will also allow the ability for growth of services, both internally and for those services accessed by the public.
+As businesses such as the City are subject to security threats, technology can be used in safeguarding corporate information and assets from unauthorized disclosure, use, modification, or loss due to internal or external threats.

-It is an investment in the City's future growth of technology and resiliency as a municipality.
-Focusing on ensuring service continuity and overall and continuous improvement of our services and recovery.
+This capital profile is an investment in the City's future growth of technology and resiliency as a municipality, with a focus on ensuring service continuity and continuous improvement of our services.

-At this point in technology evolution, the city's information systems department is continually running with the inadequate and obsolete infrastructure and processes.
+At this point in technology evolution, the City's Information Systems Department is continually running with inadequate and obsolete infrastructure and processes.
 The purpose of this is to bring a modern stable technology architecture to all our technology services.
-Allowing use to provide better connection and redundancy to our services.